 Cape Bonavista Lighthouse Provincial Historic SiteBonavista

-For generation of mariners along this coast, the light at Cape Bonavista was their only connection to land while out on the dark sea.
-Built in 1843, the Cape Bonavista Lighthouse is one of the few in the world where you can still climb up the stone tower to see the same seal oil - fueled light used in the 19th century.
-A prime location to see whales, icebergs and puffins.
+For generations of mariners along this coast, the light at Cape Bonavista was their only connection to land while out on the dark sea.
+Built in 1843, the light at Cape Bonavista is one of the few in the world where you can still climb up the stone tower and see the same seal oil fueled catoptric light apparatus that was used in the 1800s.
+One of the most photographed places in Newfoundland and Labrador, this is a prime location to view whales, icebergs and puffins.

 Locations & Dates